cememirsenyurt/VerilogCoreDesignsSeries1/README.md

 Challenges & Learning Outcomes:

 Throughout the project, I encountered several challenges, including debugging simulation mismatches and optimizing logic for efficiency.
 Overcoming these obstacles enhanced my problem-solving skills and deepened my understanding of digital design principles.
 Moreover, this project solidified my proficiency with the Vivado Design Suite, from project setup to simulation analysis.

-Conclusion:

-This portfolio project reflects my journey through the basics of digital logic design, emphasizing practical experience with Verilog programming and simulation.
-It showcases my ability to navigate from conceptual design to functional verification, a crucial skill set for tackling more complex digital systems design in the future.